avnishkanungo/Reinforcement-Learning_DeepQLearning/README.md

 7. **Documentation and Reporting**: Document your implementation thoroughly, including explanations of code and algorithms.
 Report on the performance of your DQN agent in solving the Cartpole problem.

 By meeting these basic requirements, you should be able to successfully apply Deep Q-Learning to the Cartpole Gym environment and observe the agent learning to balance the pole.

+The code implmentation is based on the Reinforcement Learning Lesson from Prof. Avi Kak's Deep Learning Course.